-Our philosophy Breastfeeding is the normal, healthy way to nurture babies.
+Our philosophy Breastfeeding is a normal, healthy way to nurture babies.
 Breastfeeding should be a happy, loving, comfortable part of family life.
 We help families in the community by offering information, problem-solving help, and emotional support

 Adria Cannon has been an International Board Certified Lactation Consultant (IBCLC) since 2006.
 She wants to help parents feel confident and connected to their babies through a positive breastfeeding experience.

 Adria breastfed each of her four children.
 She volunteered as a La Leche League leader from 1996 to 2013.
 La Leche League International has been helping breastfeeding moms help one another since 1956.
 A list of groups and contacts is available at the Madison area LLL blog.
 Through LLLI, Adria has helped breastfeeding families in person, by phone, and on-line.
 She has written abstracts for LLLI’s journal of breastfeeding research, Breastfeeding Abstracts, and reviewed books and videos for the International Lactation Consultant Association.
 Adria has an undergraduate degree in zoology and has done graduate work in physiological ecology and statistics.
-She is currently a graduate student in Marriage and Family Therapy.
+She is also a Marriage and Family Therapist.
 She lives in Madison with her husband.
 In her spare time, she works as a fiber artist, spinning and knitting clothing, bags, toys and wall hangings.

 Ruth Sweet is a registered nurse (RN) and an International Board Certified Lactation Consultant (IBCLC).
 She has undergraduate degrees in Rural Sociology and Nursing and a masters degree in Sociology.
 She spends most of her time in Verona with her husband Jim and their cat.
 She also has a home in Virginia.
 She has grandchildren in both states that are a very important part of her life.
 In her spare time, she gardens, knits, and bicycles.
 She has worked as a registered nurse and lactation consultant at Meriter Hospital, St. Marys Hospital, Jackson Clinic and Dean Clinic.
 She has an extensive net-work of contacts within the Dane County health care community.
 She is dedicated to increasing the number of breastfed babies to their first birthday.
 Ruth has helped organize the Mothers’ Milk Association of Wisconsin.
 This group helps collect and deliver donor breastmilk to a milk bank where it can be processed.
 Donor milk can be obtained by prescription for babies whose mothers can not provide their own milk.